juanmavelez/timetrade/README.md

 This repository represents the frontend of TIMETRADE, it was build for a New relic hackaton organized by Platzi

+The main propourse of this proyect was to try the different functionalities from new relic, and see them with a running repository

 TimeTrade is an idea made by:

 - https://github.com/cruzamilcars